 - The structure was open to the public

 - The defendant reasonably believed that the owner would have allowed them inside or to peer in

-Competent counsel may be able to argue that the acts performed either do not result in the charges above or that one of the affirmative defenses apply.
+An experienced New Jersey theft attorney may be able to argue that the acts performed either do not result in the charges above or that one of the affirmative defenses apply.